francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintB/us002/01.requirements-engineering/Readme.md

 > Some job examples are designer, budgetist, gardener, electrician or bricklayer.

->	Thus, an employee has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities, for example, driving vehicles of different types , operating machines such as backhoes or tractors; tree pruning; application of phytopharmaceuticals.
+>	Thus, an collaborator has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities, for example, driving vehicles of different types , operating machines such as backhoes or tractors; tree pruning; application of phytopharmaceuticals.